 - 1 large onion chopped;

 - In a large saute pan heat olive oil and cook one large chopped onion until translucent.

 - Add a bag of baby spinach and top with lionfish filets, close together.

 - Add chopped Kalamata olives and top with fresh grated parmesan cheese.

 - Cover and let cook on medium heat for 8-10 minutes until the fish is flaky.

-Remember, eating lionfish means that you are joining an important cause, helping to save our reefs from lionfish invasion and putting money back into the local economy.
-Try different lionfish recipes and let us know which one is your favourite.
+Remember, eating lionfish means that you are joining an important cause, helping to save our reefs from lionfish invasion, and putting money back into the local economy.
+Try different lionfish recipes and let us know which one is your favorite.